gizmolab10/civilization2-game/Appearances/Appearances.md

 ## Guilds

 [Guilds](https://www.game.civilization2.org/guilds) offer a player training, earning and influence.
-As to the latter, they are where we expect a lot of interesting 2.0 activity.
+The latter is where we expect a lot of interesting 2.0 activity.
 Most of the designing of and thinking about 2.0 will take place here.
 Guilds have several visual modes: member hierarchy and personal, along with communication modes: search, forum, classroom, needs, opinions, and justice.
+The main page for each guild has a purpose statement and a handful of link buttons, some containing counts.

 ### Communities